julien01A/cif_evolution/3. Screening of cifA and cifB and their predicted protein domains/README.md

 Once a protein from genomes confidently matches a *cifA* query (true positive), the downstream protein usually also aligns perfectly with a *cifB*, thereby enhancing the reliability of the detection of a novel *cifA-cifB* operon.

 We provide an example of `Orthogroups.tsv` for the screening of *cifA* for some Rickettsia and Tisiphia genomes (Annoted `REBerCha`, `RECanRuf`, etc).
 The first sheet contains the raw Orthofinder outputs; the second sheet displays a filtered view showing only the potential orthogroups for *cifA*.
 The MAFFT alignment step was then performed, with false positives highlighted in yellow and true positives in green.
-JPEG images are also included.
+PNG images of the two sheets are also included.

 ## Protein domain prediction